 As indicated very early on in this column, occasionally a red-hot favourite in a club market can be defeated.
 As a consequence there are certain players whom while deserving of such marked favouritism, do not warrant any value at quotes of $1.10 and shorter and thus should not be wagered upon, nor should they be taken on.
 These favourites are listed below:

-In addition, there are a number of club markets with key players taken out being offered by bookmakers this year, so ratings will also be provided below for the majority of these scenarios.
+In addition, there are some club markets with key players taken out being offered by bookmakers this year, so ratings will also be provided below for these scenarios.

 However, there are also a number of team markets where there will be very few votes to go around, and thus betting would be a riskier proposition than is desirable.
-In particular, this will mean that recommendations might need to be softened a bit relative to the pure numbers when evaluating teams such as St Kilda, Melbourne and GWS.
+In particular, this will mean that recommendations might need to be softened a bit relative to the pure numbers when evaluating teams where the highest-rated players have a figure of 10 or less.

 Greater Western Sydney